BadrAlmadhi/09_node.js_readme/Develop/README.md

-# generate readme file //done (remove)
+# Create a readme file

   ## Description
-help people make readme file //done (remove)
+This project help people create a readme file to display in thier github account

   - What was your motivation?
-  learn back end //done (remove)
+  My motivation is to make readme file format easy for people
-  - Why did you build this project? new users make readme file //done (remove)
+  - Why did you build this project?
+   This project I made it to know about back end development and unserstand how node.js works
   - What problem does it solve?
-  outline readme file //done (remove)
+  Many new users have a hard time understading readme file, this project help users understand the problem
   - What did your learn?
-  back end //done (remove)
+  Node.js, packagelock, node_modules

   ## Table of Contents
   * [Installation](#installation)